|Coordinates:||8.5040 N 125.9892 E (possible mistake up to 1 km)|

 In 1980 the Alegria Toog was measured by the Reservation and Conservation Foundation of the Philippines - then the height was 87.8 m (288 feet).

 In autumn 2010 the people of Alegria decided to organize an extravagant event - to have the highest Christmas tree in Philippines and most likely - in the whole world.
 In order to record this achievement, there was needed exact measurement.
-The measured height of the tree was 96.9 m.
+Manobo man named Gil Andipa climbed the tree and the measured height of the tree was 96.9 m.
 It is though possible that the decoration on the top of the tree was included and the tree is somewhat lower.

 Only three species of trees are certainly taller: